SFDO-Community-Sprints/NPSP-Data-Importer-Documentation/README.md

+# Project Name
+NPSP-Data-Importer/Batch Data Entry Documentation

-# NPSP-Data-Importer-Documentation
+# Project Desription
 Review and revise the HTML documentation to better communicate the who, what, where and why of the NPSP Data Importer and its related components.
 Supplement other resources

-Goals
+# Project Goals
-1. Identify and evaluate which pages should be deleted and which should be revised.
-Check with .Org team for their list.
+1. Support the .Org team to identify and evaluate which pages should be deleted and which should be revised.
 2. Work with NPSP videography to create a cohesive introductory path that makes importing into the NPSP data more understandable.
-3. Pick 3 to 5 critical help documentation and make drafts to review; incorporate graphics or visuals if useful.
+3. Plug gaps in documentation to improve between

+# Project Audience
+Admins and .Org Partners

+# Project Documentation
+[Link to wiki]

+# Project Team

+# Project Accomplishments

+# Project Team Accomplishments
+TBD

+# Contributing
+See the Issues tab for open enhancements.
+Feel free to add additional suggestions and use cases!

+# Project Roadmap
+TBD